 Will you do so?
-Will you break off from the world and enter into covenant with God, and declare that will dare to be singular enough to be separate from world, and from this time set your faces as a flint to God, let the world say what they will?
-Dare you do Will you do it?
+Will you break off from the world now, and enter into covenant with God, and declare that you will dare to be singular enough to be separate from the world, and from this time set your faces as a flint to obey God, let the world say what they will?
+Dare you do it?
+Will you do it?

-TRUE AND FALSE REPENTANCE.
+TRUE AND FALSE REPENTANCE

-For godly sorrow worketh repentance to esivation, not to be repented of; but the corrow of the world worketh death.-2 Cor. vii.
-10.
+For godly sorrow worketh repentance to salvation, not to be repented of; but the sorrow of the world worketh death.
+2 Corinthians 7:10.

 In this chapter the apostle refers to another epistle which he had formerly written to the church at Corinth, on a certain subject, in which they were greatly to blame.
-He speaks here of the effect that it had, in bringing them to true repentance.
+He speaks here of the effect that it; had, in bringing them to true repentance.
 They sorrowed after a godly sort.
 This was the evidence that their repentance was genuine.